Deep Sky Astrophotography Equipment

 You can later expand your astrophotography equipment to include hardware that can help you capture beautiful deep-sky photos.
 Some of those items include a telescope, an autoguiding system, dew heaters, and filters.
 Start slow, and acquire the gear you need as you learn.

-As my focus is currently deep-sky DSLR astrophotography, my equipment and reviews are geared towards items that aim to achieve success by this method.
-An alternative set of equipment and camera may be a better option for other types of astrophotography including planetary or lunar imaging.
+As my focus is currently deep-sky astrophotography, my equipment, and reviews are geared toward items that aim to achieve success by this method.
+An alternative set of equipment and camera may be a better option for other types of astrophotography including planetary or lunar imaging, but I am not nearly as experienced in those areas.

-The image above was taken with a stock Canon Rebel DSLR camera through a small telescope.
-Deep-sky means photographing nebulas, galaxies and star clusters at close range, usually with a telescope.
+The image above was captured in 2012 using a stock Canon Rebel DSLR camera and a small telescope.

 Astrophotography can change your life by providing you with a creative outlet like you have never experienced before.
 There are endless options when it comes to astrophotography equipment that can produce high-quality images.